scijava/scyjava/README.md

         :param lengths: List of lengths for the array.
 For example:
         `jarray('z', [3, 7])` is the equivalent of `new boolean[3][7]` in Java.
         You can pass a single integer to make a 1-dimensional array of that length.
-        :returns: The newly allocated array
+        :return: The newly allocated array

     jclass(data)
         Obtain a Java class object.